 Learn more about National Museum of African American Music.

-The National Museum of African American Music is set to open its doors in 2019.
-It will be the only museum dedicated to preserving the legacy and celebrating the accomplishments of the many music genres created, influenced, or inspired by African Americans.
-Being built in Nashville, the Museum will share the story of the American Soundtrack, integrating history and interactive technology to bring the musical heroes of the past into the present.
+The National Museum of African American Music is the only museum dedicated to preserving the legacy and celebrating the accomplishments of the many music genres created, influenced, or inspired by African Americans.
+Located in Nashville, the Museum shares the story of the American Soundtrack, integrating history and interactive technology to bring the musical heroes of the past into the present.

-Within 56,000 square feet, museum visitors will experience the Rivers of Rhythm Pathway where they will be taken from the beginnings of American music with Southern religious and blues traditions to the most impactful hip-hop and Rhythm & Blues.
-It will showcase how many of today’s most renowned artists, such as Beyonce and Harry Connick, Jr., are connected to the traditions born out of the African American experience, with captivating scenes and quotes from the last century.
+Within 56,000 square feet, museum visitors experience the Rivers of Rhythm Pathway where they are taken from the beginnings of American music with Southern religious and blues traditions to the most impactful hip-hop and Rhythm & Blues.
+It showcases how many of today’s most renowned artists, such as Beyonce and Harry Connick, Jr., are connected to the traditions born out of the African American experience, with captivating scenes and quotes from the last century.

 The Museum hosts a variety of youth and adult programs designed to inform and inspire music enthusiasts of all ages to appreciate a variety of music forms.
 Additionally, we host My Music Matters: A Celebration of Legends Luncheon and participates in the Black Music Honors awards program, both recognizing the contributions of African Americans to America’s culture and the music industry.

 For the most up-to-date hours and information, please contact National Museum of African American Music directly.

 Nashville, TN 37219